-If deer were not herd animals, then there would surely be hardly any deer left in the World.
+If deer did not stick together, there would hardly be any deer left in the World.
 Predators are a significant threat within forests, and it is necessary that each deer take care of the other’s back, whether this be against predators or the storms and blizzards.

 Deer use the sun in winter to help them survive.
 Deer look for slopes oriented to the south, predominating those that are towards the southeast.
 These spaces are the ones where you will see the highest activity of deer.
 West-facing slopes may also receive some deer migration activity.

-The south-facing slopes receive the greatest amount of sunlight throughout the day, which makes the area more attractive for this species.
-Also, gaining more sunlight produces more vegetation so that the deer have more opportunity to eat during the winter.
+The south-facing slopes receive the greatest amount of sunlight throughout the day, making the area more attractive for this species.
+Also, gaining more sunlight produces more vegetation so that the deer have more opportunities to eat during the winter.

 One of the main tricks that deer use is not doing much physical activity in winter.
-Deer are capable of sitting for long periods of time during a particularly severe storm, without moving for days.
-In this time they do not even eat.
+Deer are capable of sitting for long periods of time during a particularly severe storm without moving for days.
+At this time, they do not even eat.
 They make this possible by depending on their reserves of fat that they have created during the fall.